adityamenon/resume/README.md

 ### SUMMARY

 Aditya is a Customer Engineer at Google Cloud with a specialization in Apigee and Application Integration.
-Aditya has worked with a broad variety of Web based platforms, with experience as a Sales Engineer at Amazon Web Services & Google Cloud, as well as a Product Engineer in Startups and as a Software Architect at Enterprise Organizations.
+He has worked with a broad variety of Web based platforms, with experience as a Sales Engineer at Amazon Web Services & Google Cloud, as well as a Product Engineer in Startups and as a Software Architect at Enterprise Organizations.
 Aditya has created software, founded teams, evangelized products at scale, and drives successful technical engagements.

 ### EXPERIENCE